 Roll onto a gnocchi board

-or use your index and middle fingers to press down on the dough and roll toward you to create an indentation:
+or use your index and middle fingers to press down on the dough and roll toward you to create an indentation.
+Do press down and make as deep an indentation as possible.
+Unlike gnocchi dough, which is much softer, semolina pasta dough is much more firm and will not break apart.

 Place cavatelli in a single layer on parchment paper or clean dish towel covered baking sheets.

-Cook the cavatelli in a large pot of salted boiling water until they float to the surface.
+Cook the cavatelli in a large pot of salted boiling water until they float to the surface then let boil for 3 minutes.
 The cooking time may vary according to the thickness of your pasta.
-Mine took about 3 minutes.

 Here are a few recipe suggestions: